CUMGroup/AMOGUS/documents/requirements/SRS.md

 #### Capacity
 The Backend should be able to handle many players at the same time.
 At no point should there be a waiting queue for the user.
 #### Storage
-All of the persistant storage will be handled by the Backend, so storage won't be a problem
+All of the persistant storage will be handled by the Backend, so storage won't be a problem.
 #### Response Time
 As this will be a kind of game, the perfomance - e.g. checking the answer - should be as fast as possible.